 What is Stephen Ministry?
 Congregations equip lay caregivers to provide high-quality, confidential, Christ-centered care to people who are hurting or are experiencing grief, divorce, cancer, job loss, loneliness, disability, relocation, and other life difficulties.
 Stephen Ministers serve in a one to one relationship of trust, care, and Christ-like concern.
-If you think you might benefit from having a Stephen Minister, please call Pastor Grimm, or talk with one of these servants of God. - Brad Becker, Don Frank, Charlie Gann, Judy Peddicord, Laura Stuewe, Junior Stuewe, Carol White.
+If you think you might benefit from having a Stephen Minister, please call Pastor Grimm, or talk with one of these servants of God. - Don Frank, Charlie Gann, Judy Peddicord, Junior Stuewe, Carol White.

 If you would be interested in becoming a Stephen Minister, please contact Pastor Grimm.

 Below is more information about the Stephen Series & Stephen MInistry.

 - Why is it called the Stephen Series?

 Stephen was one of the ﬁrst laypeople commissioned by the Apostles to provide caring ministry (Acts 6).
 Series describes the steps a congregation follows to implement the caring ministry system, which is commonly called Stephen Ministry.